by Debbie Yonick

 Natural opals are also found in composite or assembled stones called doublets or triplets.
 While they resemble black opal, they’re composed of a thin layer or two of white opal adhered to lower grade opal or another substance with black cement.
 Doublets are usually more expensive than triplets because more opal is used.
 Both types are sold by the stone rather than weight and are cut to standard millimeter dimensions.
 Cody advises against submersing composite opals in water or detergents that could deteriorate glues used to cement the lamination.

 Opal ranks 5-6.5 on the Mohs scale of hardness, making this gem best suited for jewelry like earrings, pendants and brooches that rarely encounter impacts.
 In rings, a bezel setting helps to protect the stone.
 Generally a stable material, high heat or sudden temperature changes could cause it to fracture.
 To clean opal, use a soft dry or damp cloth.
-In fact, rub opal periodically with an oil-moistened cloth (olive oil) to help preserve it.
 Do not soak it or use mechanical cleaners or chemicals.
 Get disclosure and care information in writing.

 “Opal is a one-of-a-kind stone, very individual, for well-thought out designs where the gem is the priority,” hails designer Alishan Halebian, Tustin, California.
 “You never find one repeating another, and that’s what’s most attractive.”
 He notes that understanding the characteristics of opal is very important to determining what type to work with and how to use it.